 Untold Stories: Youth Homelessness in Columbia, SC

 HAF Lab Alumni

 Undergraduate alumni have pursued graduate training in clinical psychology, community psychology, counseling psychology, medicine, and social work at American University, the Medical University of South Carolina, University of Massachusetts, University of Michigan, University of North Carolina, University of South Carolina, Vanderbilt University, and Winthrop University.

 Doctoral students have completed internships and post doctoral positions at Yale University, University of Medicine and Dentistry of New Jersey, Temple University, University of Alabama at Birmingham School of Medicine, and the Morehouse School of Medicine.
-Graduates work in academic settings, research institutes, non-governmental organizations, and their own consultation and evaluation practices.
+Graduates work in academic settings, research institutes, non-governmental organizations, health systems, and their own consultation and evaluation practices.

-David Asiamah, Atlantic Health System, NJ
+David Asiamah, Health Coalition of Passaic County, NJ

 Jackie McDaniel, VA Health Ctr, CT